Regiment of Artillery (India): Regimental Crest

 The crest of the Regiment of Artillery is largely a legacy of the Royal Artillery.
-Their crest depicted a gun with a crown above it, separated by the world Ubique (Latin for everywhere).
+Their heraldic crest depicted a field gun with a crown above it, separated by the word Ubique (Latin for everywhere).
 Below the gun was emblazoned the motto; Quo Fas Et Gloria Ducunt (where right and glory lead).
-In the Royal Indian Artillery, the crown was replaced by star - representing the Star of India and instead of Ubique, the crest carried the word India to distinguish the Royal Indian Artillery from the Royal Artillery.
+In the Royal Indian Artillery, the crown was replaced by star – representing the Star of India and instead of Ubique, the crest carried the word India to distinguish the Royal Indian Artillery from the Royal Artillery.
 The motto below was also changed to Izzat-o-Iqbal.
 After independence, the word India was dropped from the regimental crest and replaced with Sarvatra.

 The gun in the crest, the same used in the crest of the Royal Artillery, is a homage to the gunners of the old kingdoms of India and in the regiments of artillery of the Royal Indian Artillery, whose traditions are carried on by the current Regiment of Artillery.